Horn of Africa – Ethiopia and Somaliland – Autumn 2019

 Day 1 – Arrive in Addis Ababa

 You will have an optional tour of the city depending on arrival time.
-This could include a trip to the Archeological Museum (where you can meet 3.25 million-year-old Lucy), the Holy Trinity Cathedral, the Ethnological Museum (the former residence of His Majesty Emperor Haile Selassie) and Mercato – the largest open-air market in Africa.
+This could include a trip to the Archeological Museum (where you can meet 3.25 million year old Lucy), the Holy Trinity Cathedral, the Ethnological Museum (the former residence of His Majesty Emperor Haile Sellassie) and Mercato – the largest open-air market in Africa.

 Overnight in Addis.

-Day 2 – Addis – Mekele – Khiwa – Kesrawat – Erta Ale
+Day 2 – Addis – Mekele – Dallol

 Overnight camping or sleeping on a rope bed at Erta Ale.